UnGuZartex/Blockr/Documentation/UseCases.md

  1. The system adds back all possible blocks to the Palette.

-## Use Case 4: Start Program Step
+## Use Case 4: Run Program

 ### Precondition
 There is only one group of connected blocks in the Program Area.
-All if and while blocks in thus group must have a condition connected to it.
+All if and while blocks in thus group must have a condition block connected to them.

 ### Success Guarantee (Postcondition)
 The user is aware that a step of the program is executed.
 The Game World gets updated based on the block used in the following step.